 Principle 3: Framework for the Comprehensive Management of Risks.

-An FMI should have a sound risk-management framework for comprehensively managing legal, credit, liquidity, operational and other risks.

-creait, ilquidity, oper ational and other risks.
-Summary narrative CSCS has established an enterprise risk management framework.
+An FMI should have a sound risk-management framework for comprehensively managing legal, credit liquidity, operational and other risks.
+Summary narrative CSCS has an enterprise risk management framework.
 This framework is the responsibility of the Board in its oversight role.
 The Board Charter makes the Board responsible to have an understanding of the principal risks associated with CSCS businesses and ensure that appropriate systems are in place which effectively monitor and manage those risks.
 The Board has established the Risk Committee to help in the discharge of this responsibility with its primary purpose being the oversight of CSCS's risk management framework.
 CSCS management is responsible for executing CSCS's risk management and audit policies including the design, implementation and maintenance of an effective risk program.
-CSCS has appointed a Head of Enterprise Risk Management to manage CSCS's risks on a consolidated basis under the CSCS risk management framework, which provides line business managers the responsibility for managing risks in their areas of responsibility.
-Rating of Principle Observed Key Consideration 1.
+The Head of Enterprise Risk Management framework, the line business managers has the responsibility for managing risks in their areas of responsibility.
+Rating of Principle Observed

+Key Consideration 1.
 "An FMI should have risk-management policies, procedures, and systems that enable it to identify, measure, monitor, and manage the range of risks that arise in or are borne by the FMI.
 Risk-management frameworks should be subject to periodic review."
 Observed CSCS has developed a robust risk management framework and as a part of this framework it is putting in place its policies and procedures.
 The risk framework and procedure were approved by the Board Audit and Risk Committee.
 The processes and structures that form the risk management framework have been established and are operational.
 The framework incorporates both a top-down and a bottom-up approach to managing risk.
 There is a Board Audit and Risk committee that reports to the full Board with the Head of Internal Audit reporting directly to the Committee.
 The Head of Enterprise Risk Management who is responsible for managing CSCS's risks on a consolidated basis also reports into the Committee and attends meetings (at least four per annum).
 The Committee is responsible for overseeing the CSCS risk management framework, including the significant policies and practices used in identifying, monitoring and managing all kinds of risk affecting CSCS's business.
 It also needs to consider on an on-going basis whether the